-KatMouse is a free utility for Windows to enhance the functionality of mouse with a scroll wheel.
-The core feature of this tool, as mentioned above, is to allow you scroll without focusing or clicking.
+KatMouse is a free utility for Windows to enhance the functionality of a mouse with a scroll wheel.
+The core feature of this tool, as mentioned above, is to allow you to scroll without focusing or clicking.

 And if you like this program but don’t want to use it with some programs, you can disable the KatMouse for a special application.

 KatMouse is compatible with Windows 7, Windows 8 and Windows 8.1, both 32 and 64-bit.
 With default settings, KatMouse starts with Windows but you can enable or disable it under settings.
-To open settings dialog, right-click on the KatMouse icon in the system tray and then click settings.
+To open the settings dialog, right-click on the KatMouse icon in the system tray and then click settings.